mshalom27/Movie-Watchlist/README.md

 ## ✨ Features

-- 📝 User authentication (SignUp / LogIn / Log Out)
+- User authentication (SignUp / LogIn / Log Out)
-- 🔐 Passwords hashed securely
+- Passwords hashed securely
-- ➕ Add movies to your watchlist
+- Add movies to your watchlist
-- 🎥 Update or Delete movies from your list
+- Update or Delete movies from your list
-- 👤 LogIn to View your profile and current list
+- LogIn to View your profile and current list
-- 🎨 EJS templating for dynamic views
+- EJS templating for dynamic views
-- 🧾 Built with clean MVC architecture
+- Built with clean MVC architecture
-- 🗃️ MongoDB Atlas for remote database-
+- 🗃MongoDB Atlas for remote database-

 ---